LogoLogo

 Hire a conveyancing solicitor

 You’ll need to hire a conveyancer or property solicitor to take the process further, as they will draw up the draft contract and oversee the surveys and other legal requirements.
-They’ll work on your behalf to negotiate where needed and ensure there are no hidden surprises in the contract, while the seller will also have their own conveyancer working for them.
+They’ll work on your behalf to negotiate where needed and check there are no hidden surprises in the contract, while the seller will also have their own conveyancer working for them.

 Exchange of Contracts